-Appendix 1: Preliminary comments
+Appendix 1: Comments

 ED questions

-1 Whether you agree with the AASB disclosure proposals for Tier 2 set out in the attached analysis.
+1 Whether you agree with the AASB disclosure proposals regarding paragraphs Z6-Z15 and BZ17-BZ25 of ED 210 in relation to Tier 2 entities as set out in the Analysis of Proposed Disclosures section below:

-We do not agree with the AASB disclosure proposals as we believe the AASB should not consider any decisions on RDR disclosures until the IASB has considered this further, given that the RDR is 'loosely' based on IFRS for SMEs disclosures.
-We also believe that the AASB should compare its ED 207 proposals to that contained in the UK RDR ED.
+No. We do not agree with the AASB disclosure proposals as we believe the AASB should not consider any decisions on RDR disclosures until the IASB has considered this further, given that the RDR is 'loosely' based on IFRS for SMEs disclosures.
+We also believe that the AASB should compare its ED 208 proposals to that contained in the UK RDR ED.
 As stated earlier, Grant Thornton believes that the AASB should allow the IFRS for SMEs accounting standard as an option for non-publicly accountable entities.
-Adoption of IFRS recognition and measurement principles which the AASB believes necessitates an increase in disclosures compared to IFRS for SMEs, does add significant complexity and costs that would not be borne by similar structured overseas entities. - Whether there are any regulatory issues or other issues arising in the Australian environment that may affect the implementation of the proposals, particularly any issues relating to: - a not-for-profit entities; and - b public sector entities.
+Adoption of IFRS recognition and measurement principles which the AASB believes necessitates an increase in disclosures compared to IFRS for SMEs, does add significant complexity and costs that would not be borne by similar structured overseas entities. - 2 Whether there are any regulatory issues or other issues arising in the Australian environment that may affect the implementation of the proposals, particularly any issues relating to: - a not-for-profit entities; and - b public sector entities.

-Apart from our earlier comments, we are not aware of any regulatory issues that may effect the implementation of the proposals for publicly accountable entities.
+Yes.
 We believe that there are regulatory and other issues arising in the Australian environment for non-publicly accountable entities as the proposed requirements would add significant complexity and costs that would not be borne by similar structured overseas entities.
 3 Whether, overall, the proposals would result in financial statements that would be useful to users.
-Apart from our earlier comments, we are not aware of any issues that may impact users, for publicly accountable entities.
-We also reiterate that for non-publicly accountable entities the proposed requirements would add significant complexity and costs that would not be borne by similar structured overseas entities, and hence would not result in financial statements that would be useful to users.
+No. We reiterate that for non-publicly accountable entities the proposed requirements would add significant complexity and costs that would not be borne by similar structured overseas entities, and hence would not result in financial statements that would be useful to users.
 4 Whether the proposals are in the best interests of the Australian economy.

-Apart from our earlier comments, we are not aware of any issues that may impact users, nor are we aware of any reasons that would impact on the interests of the Australian economy for publicly accountable entities.
-We also reiterate that for non-publicly accountable entities the proposed requirements would add significant complexity and costs that would not be borne by similar structured overseas entities, and hence would not result in financial statements that would be in the best interests of the Australian economy.
+No. We reiterate that for non-publicly accountable entities the proposed requirements would add significant complexity and costs that would not be borne by similar structured overseas entities, and hence would not result in financial statements that would be in the best interests of the Australian economy.
 5 Unless already provided in response to specific matters for comment 1 - 4 above, the costs and benefits of the proposals, whether quantitative (financial or non-financial) or qualitative.
-As stated above, we believe that the costs of maintaining an RDR structure without allowing for IFRS for SMEs as an option to full IFRS or the RDR, imposes costs on most non-publicly accountable entities that exceed the benefits.
+Costs outweigh benefits.
+As stated above, we believe that the costs of maintaining an RDR structure without allowing for IFRS for SMEs as an option to full IFRS or the RDR imposes costs on most non-publicly accountable entities that exceed the benefits.